William0506/Summation/README.md

   - Utilizes dynamic imports for modular code structure
   - **Default Values**:
     - If field num is empty: For n>=0, defaults to (0,0,0); for n<0, defaults to (1,0,0)
-    - For Power input: Missing components after the real part will be filled with 0
+    - For Power input: Missing parts after the real part will be filled with 0
+    - Excess terms in Power input will be automatically truncated
+    - Precision defaults to 10; if exceeds maximum limit (300), automatically set to 300

 ## Technical Requirements